-- The CHENG programme has 137 credit hours spread over a four-year period.
-The programme is tailored in a similar way to other similar programmes both regionally and internationally, with a blend of theory, practice, knowledge, and skills components.
-In this respect, there is also evidence for ABET accreditation, consultation with the relevant stakeholders, and benchmarks conducted by the Department. - The Panel examined the Programme Specifications and Course Specifications and found that the curriculum is organised to provide academic progression of learning complexity and illustrates a balance between knowledge and skills as well as theory and practice.
-The course contents cover the expected elements in term of depth and breadth.
-However, there is a distinct lack of biological related training, as there is only one course in this field, 'Introductory Biology for Engineering' (BIOLS261).
-The Panel recommends that the College should include more biological training for students, particularly in the areas of biological reactor design, wastewater treatment, and/or fermented food manufacturing. - The Panel noticed that the 'Process Safety' (CHENG465) course is an elective, while safety is an essential skill required by all chemical engineers and should be incorporated in the compulsory courses.
-The Panel, hence, recommends that the College should add the 'Process Safety' (CHENG465) course to the compulsory courses and ensure that all students are introduced to safety engineering, including Hazard and Operability Analysis (HAZOP). - The CHENG curriculum comprises appropriate theoretical course contents combined with laboratory and project work.
+- The PICENG programme has 138 credit hours spread over a four-year period.
+The provided evidence shows that the programme is tailored taking into consideration the multi-disciplinary requirements needed to produce technically competent graduates with necessary industrial automation skills.
+The programme has undergone major improvements since its inception, these include the introduction of 'Engineering Ethics' (PICENG 400) course and 'Report Writing' (ENGL 242) course, which strengthen the PILOs and SOs (3&4); in addition to improvements with relation to course structure, teaching methods, student assessment, software and textbooks.
+The pre-requisite flowchart is comprehensive, showing the interconnection between courses and student credit load per semester.
+The Panel noticed that 'Process Safety' (CHENG465) course is an elective, while safety is an essential skill required by all Process Instrumentation engineers and should be incorporated in the compulsory courses.
+The Panel, hence, recommends that the College should add the 'Process Safety' (CHENG465) course to the compulsory courses and ensure that all students are introduced to safety engineering, including Hazard and Operability Analysis (HAZOP). - Evidence was provided on conducting benchmarking against regional and international programmes as well as the International Society of Automation (ISA) requirements as defined by ABET and benefitting from their results in improving the curriculum.
+Furthermore, feedback from students, alumni, employers and the Program Advisory Committee (PAC) was considered for enhancing the programme.
+The improvements include, for example, incorporating core courses in automation, networking, machine learning and cyber security, and introducing new specialised topics in the field of Instrumentation and Control.
+These changes were discussed during the PAC meeting of 19th June 2022, and considered in the new study plan, which has been put into force starting from the academic year 2022-2023.
+The Panel acknowledges that the programme benefitted from the benchmarking exercise and the external stakeholders' input, which was also well reflected during the interviews with PAC, employers and alumni. - The PICENG curriculum comprises appropriate theoretical course contents combined with laboratory and project work.
 Almost all courses in the 300 and 400 levels, require students to work in groups on real-life case projects involving direct interaction and feedback from the industry.
 Students are also asked to submit technical reports and give presentations, to enhance their communication skills.
-During the interviews with alumni, the Programme Advisory Committee (PAC) and employers, the Panel concluded that graduates possess very strong theoretical skills but lack the necessary soft skills (e.g. communication and leadership skills).
-Furthermore, the Student Advisory Committee (SAC) and PAC recommended enhancing the practical skills of graduates by equipping laboratories with latest advanced technologies (see Indicator 2.3).
+During the virtual interviews with alumni, PAC and employers, the Panel concluded that PICENG graduates possess very strong theoretical skills but lack the necessary soft skills (e.g. communication and leadership skills).
+Furthermore, the Student Advisory Committee (SAC) and PAC recommended enhancing the practical skills of graduates by equipping laboratories with latest technologies (see Indicator 2.3).
 In the same vein, the Student Exit Survey of 2021-2022 revealed low satisfaction score ranging from 61.4% to 78.8%, with the low score being for access to practical sessions.
-The Panel recommends that the College should review the delivery of English communication skills of students, and their leadership and managerial skills throughout the programme with the aim of improving these soft skills, in addition to increasing students' access to practical sessions to further enhance their practical skills. - The textbooks and references listed in the course syllabi are appropriate to the taught courses.
-However, there are several instances where the book editions are old (some date back to 1997).
-Therefore, the Panel recommends that the College should review the course syllabi and update the textbook and reference sections with recent book editions.
+Thus, the Panel recommends that the College should review the delivery of English communication skills of students, and their leadership and managerial skills throughout the programme with the aim of improving these soft skills, in addition to increasing student's access to practical sessions to further enhance their practical skills.

+• The Panel examined the Programme Specifications and Course Specifications and found that the curriculum is appropriate in terms of the depth and breadth.
+The textbooks and references listed in the course syllabi are appropriate to the taught courses.
+However, there are several instances where the book editions are old (some date back to 1995).
+Therefore, the Panel recommends that the College should review the course syllabi and update the textbook and reference section with recent book editions.